SamirNabadov/Dynamic-Pipeline-Generation/README.md

   - trigger-child-pipeline

 The new gitlab file already has 4 stages.
 Note that the jobs in the newly created gitlab file are configured according to a multi-project.
 That is, if there is any change in any project, only jobs belonging to the changed project will be created and executed.
+Helm Charts for deployments are located in the deploy folder.

 stages:
   - test